elixirschool/elixirschool/_posts/2020-04-22-instrumenting-phoenix-with-telemetry-part-one.md

 ## Introduction

 In this post we'll discuss why observability matters and how Telemetry helps us treat observability like a first class citizen in Elixir projects.
 Then, we'll hand-roll our own instrumentation pipeline using Telemetry and StatsD.
-We'll wrap up with a look under the hood of the Telemetry library and set ourselves for Part II of this series, in which we leverage the `Telemetry.Metrics` library for even easier instrumentation and reporting.
+We'll wrap up with a look under the hood of the Telemetry library and set ourselves up for Part II of this series, in which we leverage the `Telemetry.Metrics` library for even easier instrumentation and reporting.

 ## Observability Matters